GH3927/pix2pix_linemod_duck/README.md

 # pix2pix_linemod_duck

-We implemented NADS-Net in Pytorch 1.2.0
+We implemented it in Pytorch 1.2.0

 paper is here https://arxiv.org/pdf/1611.07004.pdf